XP = provisional

 There is no end date.

-ICCF standard time control 10 moves in 50 days with duplication after 20 days is used.
+ICCF standard time control 10 moves in 50 days with doubling after 20 days is used.

 If a player exceeds allowed thinking time in any way, the player will automatically be scored with a loss.
 Under some circumstances all of the player’s games will subsequently be cancelled (if not already rated).